pytools4dart/pytools4dart/docs/user_guides/01_simulation.md

 ```

-## Empty simulation
+### Empty simulation

-When creating a new simulation in DART, it creates as default:
+In order to run a default simulation without error, when creating a new simulation with DART GUI, it creates as default:
  - a Lambertian optical property called `Lambertian_Phase_Function_1` with model `reflect_equal_1_trans_equal_0_0`
  from database `Lambertian_vegetation.db` (located in $DART_HOME/database).
 It is used as the default optical property
  for the ground.

  - a spectral band at wavelength 560 nm with bandwidth 20 nm

-This way the default simulation can be run without error.
+Within `pytools4dart`, while a default optical property can be useful,

-While the optical property can be usefull when we don't want to think about the optical property of the ground,
+e.g. not to worry about the optical property of the ground,
-the default band is usually not used and could generate unintended processing.
+the default band could generate unintended processing.

-The parameters related to the default band can be removed with argument `empty=True`
-when creating the new simulation:
+When creating the new simulation, setting argument `empty=True` removes the default band:

 ```python
 simu = ptd.simulation('simulationTest', empty=True)